ejoerns/rauc/docs/basic.rst

 They are not installed to slots, but to *artifact repositories*.
 Similar to slots, each repository has a name and a type, which determines how artifact are installed and managed.
-As artifacts are replaced when new ones installed under the same name, they should be treated as read-only by the rest of the system.
+As artifacts are replaced when new ones are installed under the same name, the rest of the system should treat them as read-only.